open-mmlab/mmpose/docs/en/quick_run.md

 This page provides a basic tutorial about the usage of MMPose.

-We will walk you through the 7 key steps of a typical MMPose workflow by training a top-down residual log-likelihood algorithm based on resnet50 on COCO dataset.
+We will walk you through the 7 key steps of a typical MMPose workflow by training a top-down residual log-likelihood algorithm based on resnet50 on COCO dataset:

+1. Inference with a pretrained model
+2. Prepare the dataset
+3. Prepare a config
+4. Browse the transformed images
+5. Training
+6. Testing
+7. Visualization

 ## Installation